Collective awareness for air quality, thermal comfort and forest fires

-However, it remains difficult for citizens to assess their exposure to air pollution and air quality issues in their country.
+However, it remains difficult for citizens to assess information regarding their exposure to such conditions in their country.

 The hackAIR platform

-- Participating in a community of like-minded users who are concerned about the effects of air pollution.
+- Participate in a community of like-minded users who are concerned about the effects of air pollution and thermal comfort.

 |Citizens (e.g. elderly, parents of small children, outdoor sport enthusiasts, conservationists) and app/service developers.||Can submit data through the hackAIR platform.|